useflyyer/flyyer-docs/docs/getting-started.md

 </TabItem>
 </Tabs>

-You will be prompted with multiple starting setups.
-You can choose the one that suites best for you.
+You will be prompted for startup configurations.
+Choose the one that best suits your needs.

 ```txt {2}
 ?
 Select the best template setup for you …  You can customize the template later